Overview

 Getting There

 IMMA is located in Kilmainham, Dublin 8, just an eight‑minute walk from the Heuston Luas stop (Red Line).
-The museum provides a large car park for visitors arriving by car.
-Public transport options also include several Dublin Bus routes that stop nearby.
+The museum provides a large on‑site car park with disabled spaces and bike racks.
+Several Dublin Bus routes (46A, 46, 123 and 46B) stop nearby, and the site is also reachable on foot from the city centre via the Grand Canal Walk.

 Opening Hours & Admission